 So, What is Induction Sealing?
 And why do I need it?

-In FMCG or Fast Moving Consumer Goods packaging, especially with locally or internationally shipped product, having an Induction Seal is basically a pre-requisite for a lot of wet state goods.
+In the FMCG, Pharmaceutical and Cosmetics industries, especially with locally or internationally shipped products, having an Induction Seal is a prerequisite for many goods.

 What is induction sealing?

-In simple terms, have you ever opened a product by unscrewing the lid, and found a plastic and foil layer under the lid, stopping the product coming out that you had to peel off?
+In simple terms, have you ever opened a product by unscrewing the lid, and found a plastic and foil layer under the lid that you had to peel off?
 That’s an induction seal.

 It creates a sterile or sealed environment in which products can extend their shelf life and freshness dramatically.